Gaurav2586/devops-kubernetes-minikube/part-2/README.md

 As per the challange I need to choose any one option , but I choose two option to show some terraform skill from my end .
 I hope you like it .
 ## 1) Minikube , Under this task !
-I created part-2 folder which is having three folder.
+This task belongs to part-2 folder which is having three folder.

 ```
 1st-folder:- microservice-1-Dockerfile >> Dockerfile,micro-1.py,requirements.txt